-Tia is a first year in the MPH program in Health Policy and Management.
-She received her bachelor's degree in Public Health and Social Welfare from UC Berkeley during which she interned at a clinic for low-income and uninsured patients and worked on the campus Health and Medical Apprenticeship program.
-She then working as a healthcare consultant before taking a position as an account manager in a technology startup.
+Tia is a first-year MPH student in Health Policy and Management.
+She received her bachelor's degree in Public Health and Social Welfare from UC Berkeley, during which time she interned at a clinic for low-income and uninsured patients and worked on campus in the Health and Medical Apprenticeship program.
+She then worked as a healthcare consultant before taking a position as an account manager in a technology startup.
 Tia is passionate about improving patient quality of care through innovation.
-Outside of her interests in healthcare, Tia enjoys Friends reruns, poetry, dancing and photography.
+Outside of her interests in health care, Tia enjoys Friends reruns, poetry, dancing, and photography.

 View Victoria’s Full Profile →

-Victoria Nichols is a second-year MPH Candidate in the Health Policy and Management department at UC Berkeley.
-She is interested in exploring how health policy incentives, payment models and shared value strategies can be leveraged to encourage healthcare, government and business entities to increase investment in community.
+Victoria Nichols is a second-year MPH student in the Health Policy and Management department at UC Berkeley.
+She is interested in exploring how health policy incentives, payment models, and shared value strategies can be leveraged to encourage healthcare, government and business entities to increase investment in community.
 Victoria is a proud Kaiser Permanente Scholar and Zetema Fellow.
-Her fellowship work involves research on healthcare’s role in addressing social determinants of health, focusing specifically on exploring the business case of this investment for for-profit healthcare systems.
-In addition to her graduate studies, Victoria serves as the Social Media Director of Plan C, a strategic social media and website campaign aimed at democratizing access to information on medication abortion.
+Her fellowship work involves research on health care’s role in addressing social determinants of health, focusing specifically on exploring the business case of this investment for for-profit healthcare systems.
+In addition to her graduate studies, Victoria serves as the social media director of Plan C, a strategic social media and website campaign aimed at democratizing access to information on medication abortion.
 Victoria’s professional and academic work builds on knowledge gained from earning her bachelor's degree in philosophy and government from Claremont McKenna College.

 Health and Social Behavior